Billy Nungesser: Tenure

 In April 2017, Nungesser was accused of "political interference" in the operation of the Louisiana State Museum in New Orleans.
 Timothy Joseph "Tim" Chester, the interim director of the Louisiana State Museum in New Orleans, resigned in a public dispute with Nungesser.
 Chester said that Nungesser had used an apartment at the Lower Pontalba Building in Jackson Square as well as space in other state museum buildings in the French Quarter for Nungesser's personal convenience.
 He also accused the lieutenant governor of interfering in the operation of the museum.
 Nungesser said that Chester had not been moving with sufficient speed to find a permanent director or to implement Nungesser's recommendations regarding the museum, which includes historic buildings in both New Orleans and Baton Rouge and was operated by the state Department of Culture, Recreation and Tourism, an agency overseen by the lieutenant governor.
 The museum, however, also has a semi-independent operating board.

 Nungesser opposed the removal of Confederate monuments honoring Jefferson Davis, Robert E. Lee, and Pierre G.T.
 Beauregard from Lee Circle in New Orleans.
 With only one dissent, the New Orleans City Council agreed with the request of Mayor Mitch Landrieu to remove the monuments.
 In a 2017 letter to U.S. President Donald Trump, Nungesser asked that executive power be exerted under the Antiquities Act of 1906, by which the chief executive can "declare by public proclamation, historic and prehistoric structures and other objects of historic significance as national monuments."
 Trump did not reply.

 Nungesser called upon Landrieu to transfer the four monuments to the jurisdiction of the Department of Recreation, Culture, and Tourism, under Nungesser's jurisdiction.
 Instead, Landrieu planned to place the monuments up for competitive bidding.
 Nungesser said that he would make an offer for the monuments but needed state legislative approval.

 In 2017, Nungesser proposed that public-private partnerships be established for many of the financially strapped state parks under his jurisdiction, particularly citing two popular facilities in Sabine Parish: North Toledo Bend State Park and Hodges Gardens State Park.
 At the parks, operating costs vastly exceeded revenues from the $1 park admission fees.

 In July 2018, Nungesser appeared on a radio program to reject claims by the more conservative members of his party that he has become a "Republican in Name Only" (RINO) because he is "too friendly" with Democratic Governor Edwards.
 Nungesser said that state officials must work together, and "I think sometimes the political maneuvering gets in the way of what’s best for the state."
 Nungesser noted that by working with Edwards, he saved a $17 million appropriation for the state park system, preventing closures and layoffs.

-2019 re–election
+2019 and 2023 re–elections

-Nungesser was re-elected to a second term as lieutenant governor, on October 12, 2019.
+Nungesser was re-elected to a second term as lieutenant governor on October 12, 2019 and a third term on October 14, 2023.